-Emphasis on curriculum development and implementation (including Wisconsin Model Academic Standards), teaching strategies, use of instructional resources, the organization of classrooms for instruction, and educational research as pertinent to math.

-530 - Middle/Secondary Methods and Content Literacy 6-12, 2 Cr.

-Reading and writing instruction in content areas at the middle and secondary levels.
-Methods and materials to help students meet studying/reading/writing demands of the content area classes.
-Includes objectives writing, unit planning, lesson planning, parent involvement, testing, and assessment in the content areas.

-532 - Methods: Teaching English 6-12, 2 Cr.

 Emphasis on curriculum development and implementation (including Wisconsin Model Academic Standards), teaching strategies, use of instructional resources, the organization of classrooms for instruction, and educational research as pertinent to English.
 534 - Methods in Art Education, 3 Cr.

 Course is directed toward the practice of teaching children art and participating meaningfully in children's interpretative practices.
 Art education students design and implement developmentally appropriate weekly lesson plans as they teach in the Viterbo After School Art Program which offers eight-week art classes for students ages 5-12.
 Studio component: development of art educational objectives through laboratory experiences.
 535 - Methods: Teaching Foreign Language, Pre-K-2, 2 Cr.
 Emphasis on teaching strategies for language and culture.
 The use of instructional resources including realia, technology, building a teaching file, and the organization of classroom for instruction.
 It also includes curriculum development and its implementation (including Wisconsin Model Academic Standards).
 536 - Methods: Teaching Business Education in Pre-K-12, 2 Cr.
 Emphasis on curriculum development and implementation (including Wisconsin Model Academic Standards), teaching strategies, use of instructional resources, the organization of classrooms for instruction, and educational research as pertinent to business education.
 537 - Methods: Teaching Technology Education, 6-12, 2 Cr.
 Emphasis on curriculum development and implementation (including Wisconsin Model Academic Standards), effective teaching strategies, instructional resources, organization of labs and classrooms, technology education pedagogical research and applied learning practices, building a teaching file, assessments, and evaluations.
 538 - Methods: Teaching Social Studies, 6-12, 2 Cr.
 Emphasis on curriculum development and implementation (including Wisconsin Model Academic Standards), teaching strategies, use of instructional resources, the organization of classrooms for instruction, and educational research as pertinent to social studies.
 540 - Choral Methods 9-12, 3 Cr.

 The study of teaching and directing techniques for the senior high school.
 Involves general music, choral music, repertoire, voicing, curriculum design, discipline, learning styles, teaching strategies, and philosophy.
 Emphasis on the total year's program in perspective with performances and understanding the non-musical responsibilities of a high school teacher.
 The course also focuses on the development, application, and refinement of musical and interpersonal skills needed for teaching in a secondary setting.
 Offered every third semester.
 541 - Methods: Teaching Theatre Arts 6-12, 2 Cr.
 Principles and general methods for teaching theatre in secondary education are discussed, explored, and applied.
 Wisconsin Model Academic Standards will be applied.

-542- Advanced Methods in Art Education, 3 Cr.
+542-Advanced Methods in Art Education, 3 Cr.

 Introduction to the concept of the artist/teacher.
 Art education curriculum, unit and lesson planning, evaluation, motivation, instructional materials, and observational techniques for the middle through secondary art classroom.
 A studio component of this course is meant to provide students with experience in using materials for meaningful expression and planning for the studio-based experiential teaching component of the class.

-543-Music in the Elementary School, 3 Cr.
+543- Music in the Elementary School, 3 Cr.

 A class designed for the music education major with emphasis on the development of children's listening, performance, literacy, and creative-expressive skills.
 Students will learn how to: 1) design age appropriate lesson plans; 2) structure the classroom environment; 3) apply classic techniques of Orff, Kodaly, Dalcroze and other emerging pedagogies; 4) measure and grade musical progress; 5) teach through the multiple intelligences; 6) teach multicultural music; and 7) provide opportunity for aesthetic experiences.
 This course will help students discover the joy and intellectual challenges that come from sharing music with children.
 Offered every third semester.
+546-Special Topics-see page 41 for description.